caido/documentation/src/quickstart/beginner_guide/setup/file_upload.md

 _For advanced documentation on this topic - click [here](/reference/features/workspace/files.md)._

-`Automate` allows you to brute-force/fuzz designated elements of a request
+`Automate` allows you to brute-force/fuzz designated elements of a request.

 - In order to utilize `Automate` - you must first upload payload files/wordlists in the `Files` tab within Caido.